Couplings for determinantal point processes and their reduced Palm distributions with a view to quantifying repulsiveness: Describing repulsiveness in DPPs

-In this section we quantify how repulsive DPPs can be, using the probability $p_u$ and the density $f_u$ from Theorem~\ref{t:main-result} to describe the repulsive effect of a fixed point contained in a DPP.
-As mentioned in Section~\ref{s:measure of repulsiveness}, in the case of stationary DPPs on $\mathbb R^d$, $p_u$ turns out to be much related to a measure for repulsiveness studied in \cite{LMR15,LMR12extended,BiscioLavancier,BaccelliOReilly}, but we are not aware of references where $f_u$ has been considered when discussing repulsiveness in DPPs.
+In this section we use the probability $p_u$ to quantify how repulsive a DPP can be, and we use the density $f_u$ from Theorem~\ref{t:main-result} to describe the repulsive effect of a fixed point contained in a DPP.
+As mentioned in Section~\ref{s:measure of repulsiveness}, in the case of stationary DPPs on $\mathbb R^d$, $p_u$ turns out to agree with a measure for repulsiveness studied in \cite{LMR15,LMR12extended,BiscioLavancier,BaccelliOReilly}, but we are not aware of references where $f_u$ has been considered when discussing repulsiveness in DPPs.
 Examples of $p_u$ and $f_u$ for specific models of DPPs are given in Section~\ref{s:examplesDPP}.

 Note that $X^u$ is the point process where there is a `ghost point' at $u$ that is affecting the remaining points.
 Using this coupling of $X^u$ and $X$, it is clear that the repulsive effect of a point at location $u$ is characterized by the difference between $X^u$ and the original DPP $X$, where there is no repulsion coming from the location $u$.
 Further, as $X$ and $X^u$ have intensity functions $\rho(\cdot)$ and $\rho(u,\cdot)/\rho(u)$, respectively, $\xi_u=X\setminus X^u$ has intensity function